deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 James grinned and made a face, but he was chuckling now.
 “Gross.
 You’re all like that.
 Not me, though.”
 He sighed.
 “I don’t walk into a room and everyone’s all over me, or whatever.”

 “On the other hand, you don’t walk into a room and everyone’s suddenly on edge.
 But…look.
 Jamie.
 Look at me.
-Let’s...try something.
+Let’s…try something.
 Look at me and tell me, *honestly.* What do you see?”

 Jamie glowered at him for a bit.
 “You know what you are.”